WJ714/Bridginggap-flux/README.md

 ### 📘 Tutorial Guide
 - In `FLUXNET.rmd`, we provide examples to plot FLUXNET data for `US-Syv`.
 You can use the examples as a starting point, discuss with your group, and explore other ways of plotting to better understand your study site.
 - You are free to use any programming language you prefer for plotting.
-- The input data used in `FLUXNET.rmd` can be downloaded [here](https://drive.google.com/drive/folders/1NKmjQgN3d5lPG7RSclBkhCfQkxdl3q-k?usp=sharing).
+- The FLUXNET data for `US-Syv` used in `FLUXNET.rmd` can be downloaded [here](https://drive.google.com/drive/folders/1NKmjQgN3d5lPG7RSclBkhCfQkxdl3q-k?usp=sharing).
 - Required task (3 figures): Explore temporal trends (long-term annual sums, monthly sums) in meteorological and flux data;
 - Bonus task: We provide three examples related to **ecosystem water budget**, **light use efficiency**, and **energy balance closure**.
 Please explore 2–3 of them within your group.
 - Please take time to interpret the figures with your group and include them in your [group presentation](https://drive.google.com/drive/folders/19XyadKuvngJOKJHWAuCEHk5Et7oZf5VI?usp=drive_link).